aktos-io/kicad-tools/README.md

 ## Usage

-Flip `your.svg` horizontally to create test output:
+1. Test your layout if footprints match with real ones.
+Flip `your.svg` horizontally and print:

 ```
 print-svg test your.svg
 ```

-Print `your.svg` directly from default printer via lpr:
+2. (a) Print `your.svg` directly from default printer via lpr:

 ```
 print-svg your.svg
 ```

-Print `your.svg` over ssh:
+2. (b) Print `your.svg` over ssh:

 ```
 print-svg remote your.svg